willkur/Analisis_Sentimen/README.md

 # Proyek Analisis Sentimen
 ## Overview

-Analyzing sentiment trends for Guardian Tales
+This project aims to analyze changes in sentiment towards the game Guardian Tales based on user reviews and data from the Google Playstore.

 # Requirements